For adults with moderate to severe hidradenitis suppurativa

 HS is mostly seen in women and disproportionately affects people of color.
 Hormonal changes may contribute to HS symptoms, and can lead to HS flares, making the symptoms worse.

-Other factors that may contribute to HS symptoms getting worse include one's weight or smoking.
+Other factors that may worsen HS symptoms include weight and smoking.

-Watch as three people living with HS meet at a crossroads in their journeys to share their stories and discuss where to go next.
+Watch as 3 people living with HS meet at a crossroads in their journeys to share their stories and discuss where to go next.

 Where will you go next with HS?